bilias/rqwatch/README.md

 - Quarantine cleanup (cron)

 # Setup
-Developement as well as production is done on Rocky Linux 9 (RHEL 9) using PHP 8.3 and MariaDB 10.5.\
+Development and production environments are primarily tested on Rocky Linux 9 (RHEL 9), using PHP 8.3 and MariaDB 10.5.\
-Having said that, Rqwatch should run fine on any system with minor adjustments as there is no exotic component involved.
+However, Rqwatch should run on any system with minor adjustments, as no exotic components are required.

 ## Requirements